 I specifically check how much traffic top-ranking pages are getting.
 If it's a high-intent keyword that sends zero traffic, I find alternatives or move on completely.

 Overthrowing Forbes or Entrepreneur on SERPs is challenging, especially for newer sites.
 So, focusing on long-tail keywords with less competition is a better option.
+When you need to validate search visibility across different locations or collect SEO data at scale, proxy providers like GoProxies make research more reliable.

 With these, I easily eliminate keywords that are not worth pursuing in my strategy.